 Reread the list above, and if any of them do not work for you, make an effort to work with them.

-What are the work ethics?
+What are productive work habits?